justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 title: Introduction to PowerBI for librarians
 tags: 'vala, powerbi, power_bi'
 ---
-_Notes for the VALA21 TechCamp PowerBI Workshop_
+_This page details the notes for the VALA21 TechCamp PowerBI Workshop_

 All files are available on GitHub at:
 * [https://github.com/justinkelly/vala_2021_techcamp_powerbi](https://github.com/justinkelly/vala_2021_techcamp_powerbi)